jmilinovich/agents.json/README.md

 These are suggestions only.
 The power of this specification lies in its flexibility to accommodate both current and future use cases.

+## Examples

+### E-commerce Site
+The repository includes an example agents.json for an e-commerce site (ExecuSystems) that demonstrates how to expose product browsing, shopping cart management, and checkout capabilities.
+Key features shown:

+- Product catalog browsing and search
+- Detailed product information retrieval
+- Shopping cart management
+- Checkout process
+- Customer service contact methods

+See `examples/shop-agents.json` for the complete implementation.

+### Personal Blog
+The repository also includes an example for a personal blog site that shows how to expose content reading and subscription capabilities.
+Key features shown:

+- Blog post listing and retrieval
+- Content subscription system
+- Simple authentication-free access
+- Clear rate limiting policies

+See `examples/blog-agents.json` for the complete implementation.

 ## Status
 This is an early draft specification.
 All aspects are open for discussion and revision based on community feedback and real-world implementation experience.